weizmannk/EarthOrbitPlan/docs/config/params_ini.rst

 Configuration File Reference
 =============================

-The `params.ini` file defines all user-configurable parameters for the `scheduler.py` script and for the `zenodo_unpacker.py` script.
+The `params_ultrasat.ini` file defines all user-configurable parameters for the `scheduler.py` script and for the `zenodo_unpacker.py` script.
 These scripts allow you to run M4OPT scheduling on a batch of gravitational wave skymaps and to process injection datasets from Zenodo archives, respectively.